ircv3/ircv3-specifications/extensions/sts.md

 use secure connections for roughly a year, but the value of the STS capability also contains some tokens whose keys the client does not understand.

-    Client: CAP LS 302
+    Secure Client: CAP LS 302
            Server: CAP * LS :draft/sts=unknown,duration=31536000,foo=bar

 The client ignores the keys it does not understand and until the policy
 expires:
 * The client will use the port it is currently connected to in the future to connect securely.
-* It will not make any non-secure connection attempts to the same server.
+* It will not make any non-secure connection attempts to the same host.

 ### Handling 0 `duration`

 A server tells a client that is already connected securely to remove the STS policy immediately.

-    Client: CAP LS 302
+    Secure Client: CAP LS 302
            Server: CAP * LS :draft/sts=duration=0

-If the client has an STS policy stored for the server it clears the policy.
+If the client has an STS policy stored for the host it clears the policy.
-Future attempts to connect non-securely will be allowed
+Future attempts to connect non-securely will be allowed.

 ### Rescheduling expiry on disconnect

 A client securely connects to a server, which advertises an STS policy.

-    Client: CAP LS 302
+    Secure Client: CAP LS 302
            Server: CAP * LS :multi-prefix draft/sts=duration=2592000

 The client saves the policy and notes that it will expire in 2592000 seconds (roughly one month).
 It completes registration, then proceeds as usual.

 After 48 hours, the client disconnects.

-    Client: QUIT :Bye
+    Secure Client: QUIT :Bye

 The policy is still valid, so the client reschedules expiry for 2592000 seconds from the time of disconnection.